 Serena Williams is married to internet entrepreneur Alexis Ohanian, who is of American-Armenian and German descent.
 He is best known as the co-founder of social news website Reddit.
 Ohanian, who is two years younger than Williams, was born to a German-born mother and an Armenian-American father on April 24, 1983, in Brooklyn, New York.

 The pair got engaged on December 10, 2016, and by January, after winning the 2017 Australian Open, Williams revealed she was two months pregnant at the time of her participation in the games.
-She gave birth to her daughter, Alexis Olympia Ohanian, on September 1, 2017, through cesarean-section following complications during labor.
+She gave birth to her daughter, Alexis Olympia Ohanian, on September 1, 2017, through cesarean-section following complications during labour.
 Two months later, on November 16, 2017, the duo exchanged vows in a star-studded event at the Contemporary Arts Center in New Orleans, Louisiana.

-Height, Weight, and Other Facts
+Her Height, Weight and Other Facts

 Birth Name: Serena Jameka Williams